 Serial acquirers can be bucketed into roll-ups, platforms, accumulators and hold-cos.

-Hold-cos on one extreme hold largely unrelated businesses with no synergies (i.e. BRK or IAC)
+Hold-cos are on one end, holding largely unrelated businesses with no synergies (i.e. BRK or IAC)

-Roll-ups on the other end focus on one homogenous vertical with very high scale driven synergies (i.e. TCI/Charter or Waste Connections/GFL)
+Roll-ups are on the other end, focusing on one homogenous vertical with very high scale driven synergies (i.e. TCI/Charter or Waste Connections/GFL)

 Platforms (like FirstService or Danaher) have a few specific platforms, inside which they are more tightly integrated and resemble “lite” roll-ups with some synergies, but mostly focus on improvement through high knowledge/skills transfer

 Accumulators (like Constellation Software) allocate capital broadly within many verticals in which they can acquire expertise but do not integrate or chase synergies

 Platforms and accumulators hold the most promise for long-term capital compounding

 There are some tell-tale signs of great serial acquirers, mainly around qualitative factors: structures, processes and best practices.

 In our opinion, the line between platforms and accumulators is a bit blurry – some companies fall in-between, like Lifco, and sometimes accumulators evolve into platforms, like Halma.
 We’d also add one bucket to Scott LP’s categorization.
 “Portfolio” serial acquirers like Charles River and Stryker, which fall between Roll-up and Platform.
 These companies buy other firms/technologies primarily for the revenue synergies of being able to add incremental products into their highly efficient sales organizations.